tsuting/Jetson_PaddlePaddle_detection/py-tensorrt-text-detection/README.md

     - Windows OS
     - MacOS

 - Using WSL (Windows Subsystem Linux) is NOT RECOMMENDED.
-You may run into unknown error messages.
+You may want to check the "Known Issues" section from the [Nvidia documentation](https://docs.nvidia.com/deeplearning/tensorrt/release-notes/tensorrt-8.html#rel-8-4-0-EA).

 ## Development Environment
 ### Install TensorRT